CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 <img src="images\SDforDeleteTaskEventHandling.png" width="800">

 #### Model-View-Controller approach
-To further reduce coupling between components, the Model View Controller pattern is also applied.
+To further reduce coupling between components, the Model-View-Controller pattern is also applied.
 * Model: The `Model` component as previously described, maintains and holds Agendum's data.
 * View: Part of the `UI` components and resources such as the .fxml file is responsible for displaying Agendum's data and interacting with the user.
-Through events, the `UI` component is able to get data updates from the model
+Through events, the `UI` component is able to get data updates from the model.
 * Controller: Parts of the `UI` component such as (`CommandBox`) act as 'Controllers' for part of the UI.
 The `CommandBox` accepts user command input and request `Logic` to execute the command entered.
 This execution may result in changes in the model.

 The following sections will then give more details of each individual component.